 – Molly Giles, Author of The Spokane Prize story collection All the Wrong Places and The Flannery O’Connor Award for Short Fiction collection Rough Translations

 “This is one beautiful book.
 I loved and devoured it–like candy, like medicine.
 Rogoff had me by the throat and the heart from first page to last.
 These extraordinary stories will stay with me for a very long time.
-What a gorgeous, devastating, liberating collection.
-Just perfect.”
+What a gorgeous, devastating, liberating collection.”

-– Lavinia Spalding, Author of Writing Away and Editor of The Best Women’s Travel Writing
+– Lavinia Spalding, Editor, The Best Women’s Travel Writing

 “Marianne’s compelling yet simply told stories gently take our hand and lead us through moments of tragedy and daily triumph that could easily be our own as parents, as travelers, and as friends, and ultimately reveal the indelible strength of character and vulnerability that make us all human beings.”